quantr247/quantr247.github.io/about.markdown

 #### [Ho Chi Minh City Development Joint Stock Commercial Bank (HDBank)](https://hdbank.com.vn/)
 [Oct 2022 - present]

 HDBank have a new project is the Buy Now Pay Later(BNPL) application.
 Customer can register and have a credit limit to buy purchase item after 5 minutes of registration by mobile application.
-This product is builded from scratch on **AWS** with microservices architecture.
+This product is builded from scratch on **AWS** with serverless architecture.

 * Design architecture and build backend microservices (by _**Go**_ language).
 * Analyze business requirement and design solution with **AWS** service.